ogeobubu/momentary/README.md

 - ### NodeJS
 Node.js is an open-source, cross-platform, back-end JavaScript runtime environment that runs on the V8 engine and executes JavaScript code outside a web browser.

+- ### Sass
+Sass is a preprocessor scripting language that is interpreted or compiled into Cascading Style Sheets.
+SassScript is the scripting language itself.
+Sass consists of two syntaxes.
+The original syntax, called "the indented syntax,"uses a syntax similar to Haml.

 ## Features / Functionalities

 - [x] Upload Image to Cloudinary using Cloudinary API.